Skip to content

 Classes

-Reactter provides theses generic arguments classes:
+Reactter provides these generic arguments classes:

 • Args<A> : represents one or more arguments of A type.